ITS333y2014/manual/lab01.md

 A layout is a collection of UI components (or Views) for interacting with the user.
 It is written in XML format.

 Here is the source code of the ``activity_main.xml`` layout created with the project.
+More explanations can be found in the comments.

 ```xml
 <RelativeLayout